Analysis#

 dirichlet_kappa(float | None, default:None) –Total pseudo-count for Dirichlet smoothing.
 If provided, takes priority over

 dirichlet_alpha.
 IfNone, usesdirichlet_alphainstead.
+Default isNone.

 Returns: